jrg94/QNAPScripts/README.md

 + When to execute the script?
   + Cronjob?
 Is this even possible on the BusyBox OS?
     + This will probably require some save file to save state.
+    + This has a huge benefit of not worrying if the script dies.
     + Here's a good reference: https://wiki.qnap.com/wiki/Add_items_to_crontab
   + Init script?
 Run continuously?
     + This will allow it to hold its own state.